yiantseng/python-games/blackjack/README.md

 - Bet/Hit/Stand
 - Blackjack will automatically end the round and continue to the next
 - First card of dealer's hand is hidden until player stands
 - Ace value is automatically calculated (1 or 11)
+- Double down
+- Insurance

 Features that can be added:
-- split option
+- option to split
-- insurance
 - multiple players
 - multiple decks